-Have you ever wondered why meteorologists say that the eastern side of the storm is the most dangerous?
-Or call it the "dirty side" of a hurricane?
+Have you ever wondered why meteorologists say that the eastern side of hurricanes are the most dangerous?
+Or call it the "dirty side" of the storm?

 How the right-front quadrant generates faster wind speed

-Steering currents, driven by atmospheric air flow in the upper levels, adds to the strength of the maximum sustained winds in that quadrant.
-For example, if a hurricane's steering currents were moving at 30 mph and sustained winds of the hurricane were 80 to 100 mph, the combination generates wind speed at 130 to 150 mph at 3 o'clock on the clock face.
+Steering currents, driven by atmospheric airflow in the upper levels, add to the strength of the maximum sustained winds in that quadrant.
+For example, if a hurricane's steering currents were moving at 30 mph and the sustained winds of the hurricane were 80 to 100 mph, the combination generates a wind speed of 130 to 150 mph at 3 o'clock on the clock face.

 Storm surge is greatest on the eastern side of a hurricane too